passcod/blook/monthly-update/2017/oct-10.md

 more in this blog this year than _all prior years combined_!
 Now that's a pretty fun goal.

+I achieved this handily when I did experiments around [transcripts] later on.

+[transcripts]: /tag/transcript

 ### Naema

 Writing has been slower than usual, which is perhaps pushing back the end date.